MicroblinkPlatform/microblink-platform-ios/README.md

 # MicroblinkPlatform SDK for iOS

-Microblink Platform Browser SDK enables seamless and secure user authentication by integrating advanced identity verification features, such as document scanning, facial recognition, and real-time validation, into your application.
+Microblink Platform iOS SDK enables seamless and secure user authentication by integrating advanced identity verification features, such as document scanning, facial recognition, and real-time validation, into your application.
 It helps businesses ensure compliance, prevent fraud, and enhance user trust with minimal development effort.

 ## Table Of Contents